robschmidtinfo/RobJS/README.md

 ```

 3. Create the JavaScript file according to your script tag.
 In this case we call it app.js
-4. Initialize the app, define state variables (name, initial value), views and routes like shown below
+4. In app.js, initialize the app, define state variables, views and routes like shown below
 ```js
 // app.js
 import { RobJS } from "./RobJS.js";